DanielFerguson/helpinghomes.com.au/README.md

 ## 🛣️ Roadmap

-- [ ] Add ability to remove a report.
-- [ ] Add ability to update an offer.
-- [ ] Add ability to remove an offer.
-- [ ] Add ability to 'fly-to' when select map icon next to offer or report.

 - [ ] Show modal when the user clicks an offer on the map, where the user can 'request details'.
 - [ ] Record this click against the users id under a new table called `offer_detail_requests` with `user_id`, `requested_at`, and `offer_id`.
 - [ ] Add ability to report an offer or report.